 Learn More About CBT at Zelus Recovery

 If the teen or young adult in your life needs addiction treatment, Zelus Recovery in Meridian, Idaho, is here to help.
-Zelus Recovery treats young adults and teens from Boise, Nampa, Eagle, Meridian, and other areas.
+Zelus Recovery treats young adults and teens from Meridian, Boise, Nampa, Eagle, and other surrounding areas.